 I feel a bit conflicted about this post, as I am typically a huge fan of women-owned businesses.
 So what happens when the businesses in question are marketing products that I don't feel are necessarily in women's best interests?
 Let's talk!

-While the cheeky brand name “I Love My Muff” on its own is eerily reminiscent of a Lunapads standby: “I (heart) my period”, who can argue with its wisdom?
-Ideally women “love” (or are at least at peace with) our muffs, but do we need these products in order to get there?
-Of course not, and yet ILMM’s copy tells us that “informed” (if only I knew the “truth” about feminine hygiene!) “modern” women are literally clamoring to make this “savvy and empowered” choice.
-And how’s this for courageously breaking the taboos that have kept the topic of “feminine care” locked away in the closet?
-“It’s no longer taboo and with it’s (sic) clean packaging and bold message these products are a statement of confidence and a must have for every woman.”
+While the cheeky brand name "I Love My Muff" on its own is eerily reminiscent of a Lunapads standby: "I (heart) my period", who can argue with its wisdom?
+Ideally, we'd all "love" (or are at least at peace with) our muffs, but do we need these products in order to get there?
+Of course not, and yet ILMM's copy tells us that "informed" (if only I knew the "truth" about conventional menstrual products) "modern" women are literally clamoring to make this "savvy and empowered" choice.
+And how's this for courageously breaking the taboos that have kept the topic of "feminine care" locked away in the closet?
+"It’s no longer taboo and with it’s (sic) clean packaging and bold message these products are a statement of confidence and a must have for every woman."

-For starters, as someone who has handled literally hundreds of emails and phone calls from women who were victims of painful allergic reactions to all manner of products, perfumes and deodorants in the female nether regions, I have a major concern about the safety of these products.
-The vagina, as we know, for the most part has a great way of keeping itself in fine working order with some common sense natural hygiene (like plain old soap and water), a healthy diet and little else – and as savvy ladies know, nothing can wreck your feminine “confidence” like a yeast or bladder infection.
+For starters, as someone who has handled literally hundreds of emails and phone calls from customers who were victims of painful allergic reactions to all manner of products, perfumes and deodorants in their nether regions, I have a major concern about the safety of these products.
+The vagina, as we know, for the most part has a great way of keeping itself in fine working order with some common sense natural hygiene (like plain old soap and water), a healthy diet and little else - and as savvy folks know, nothing can wreck your "feminine confidence" like a yeast or bladder infection.

 At the end of the day, for all the language of self-love and empowerment used in the marketing copy for these products, I still can't get around the underlying implication that our vulvas are not in fact just fine, thanks, without smelling or looking any different than they already do.
 To my way of thinking, even planting a seed of doubt of this kind in a woman's (let alone a girl's) mind about her bodily self-esteem is to perpetuate a dangerous climate of self-loathing against which most girls and women will struggle at some point during their lives.
 Beauty Myth, anyone?
 I guess that this is where the line ultimately gets crossed for me.